hamid-kamalpour/jsdbcore/README.md

 # JSDbCore

-A full client-side javascript database.
+A full client-side javascript database library.

 JSDbCore is a library created to simplify new Html5 javascript database API's.<br>
 It uses Html5 technologies like IndexedDb and WebSql to implement a client-side complete database,